Research

 Gender Differences in Remote Learning amid COVID-19: Disruptive Peers and Self-Control (draft available upon request)

 A shift to remote and blended learning following pandemic-induced school closures changed the nature of the learning environment for students, leading to changes in the relative importance of educational inputs and their impacts on student outcomes.
 In this paper, I explore another dimension of achievement growth differences during the pandemic, student gender.
-Using administrative and parental survey data obtained from a metro-Atlanta school district, I employ the Blinder-Oaxaca decomposition and Two-Stage Least Squares methods and exploit the variation in exposure to remote learning during the COVID-19 pandemic to examine how changes in exposure to historically disruptive peers and gender-based differences in self-control impacted student learning trajectories.
+Using administrative and parental survey data obtained from a metro-Atlanta school district, I exploit the variation in exposure to remote learning during the COVID-19 pandemic and decompose achievement gaps between boys and girls to examine how changes in exposure to historically disruptive peers and gender-based differences in self-control impacted student learning trajectories.
 I focus on two interesting mechanisms that could potentially explain the widened achievement gap between girls and boys: change in the proportion of historically disruptive peers in classrooms & student's self-control level, proxied by proclivity to rush on exams.

 Closing the Coverage Gap: The Impact of the ACA Medicaid Expansion on Low-Income Young Adults' Health Insurance (draft available upon request)